Triathlon is a multisport event that consists of swimming, cycling, and running.

 4) More efficient training

-A training plan will help you to make the most of your training time by ensuring that you are doing the right workouts at the right intensity.
+A training routine will help you make the most of your training time by ensuring you are doing the right workouts at the right intensity.

 Types of Training Plans

-There are many different types of training plans available, each tailored to different needs and goals.
+There are many different types of training schedules available, each tailored to different needs and goals.

 1) Beginner training plans